Administrator What's New > April 2026 > Important notices

 Deprecated functionality is supported, but Informatica intends to drop support in a future release.
 Informatica requests that you transition to different functionality before the functionality is dropped.

 For REST API calls, session IDs must still be included in request headers as usual.
-However, now the session value carries a JWT with a fixed expiry time configured on the Organization page.
+However, now the session value carries a JWT with a fixed expiry time configured on the Settings page.
 As a result, REST API scripts need to be updated to handle automatic re-authentication before or after the token expires.
 For more information, see the JWT Support Knowledge article.

 Note: If your organization uses B2B Gateway, API Manager, or the REST V2 Connector, don't select the JWT option in the October 2025 release.
 The JWT option for B2B Gateway and REST V2 Connector will be available in a future release.